novix-sa/Pyplan/docs/User Guide/Visualization.md

 This means that **any dimension filtered on the table will apply on the graph and vice versa.**

 On the other hand, it may be useful to **des-synchronised** dimensions between objects.
-Let's suppose For instance, you may need to filter some item type on table while all item type is shown on graph.
-De synchronizing index `Item type` on the menu shown above will allow you to do this kind of selective filtering.
+Let's suppose you need to filter some item type on table while all item type is shown on graph for doing some analysis Des-synchronizing index `Item type` on the menu shown above will allow you to do this kind of selective filtering.

 ![enter image description here](http://img.pyplan.org/Visua_index_des_sync.png)

-This characteristic will also be very **useful when designing a user interface** colleting  information from different parts of your app which shares dimensions.
+This characteristic will also be very **useful when designing interfaces** which collet  information from different parts of your app which shares dimensions.
 Check specific section for further infomation

 # Other visualization libraries